 Amatriciana is a traditional sauce originating from Amatrice, typical of Roman and Lazio cuisine.
-Rich and flavorful, it is made with guanciale, tomato and Pecorino, and expresses the simplicity and authenticity of rustic Italian cooking.
+Rich and flavorful, it is made with guanciale, tomato, and pecorino, expressing the simplicity and authenticity of rustic Italian cooking.

-Bring a large pot of salted water to a boil and cook the pasta al dente according to the time indicated on the package.
+Bring a pot of salted water to a boil and cook the pasta al dente according to the package instructions.

-In a pan, heat the extra virgin olive oil and brown the guanciale cut into strips until golden and crispy.
+In a pan, heat the extra virgin olive oil and sauté the guanciale cut into strips until it becomes golden and crispy.

-Add the crushed peeled tomatoes or the passata and let the sauce cook over medium heat for 10–15 minutes; season with salt, pepper and, if desired, chili pepper.
+Add the crushed canned tomatoes or the tomato puree and let the sauce cook over medium heat for 10-15 minutes; adjust with salt, pepper, and, if desired, chili.

-Drain the pasta al dente, reserving some of the cooking water, then transfer it to the pan with the sauce and toss well; if necessary, add a little of the cooking water to bind the sauce.
+Drain the pasta al dente, reserving a bit of the cooking water, then transfer it to the pan with the sauce and mix well; if necessary, add a bit of cooking water to bind the sauce.

-Turn off the heat and stir in a generous sprinkle of Pecorino, mixing to obtain a creamy consistency.
+Turn off the heat and stir in a generous sprinkle of Pecorino, mixing to achieve a creamy consistency.

-Serve the pasta immediately while hot, finishing with extra Pecorino if desired.
+Serve the pasta immediately while hot, optionally topping with more Pecorino.

 Pot